-The Board of Directors carries out its responsibility for the consolidated financial statements through its audit committee, the majority of which are outside directors.
+The Board of Directors carries out its responsibility for the consolidated financial statements through its audit committee, consisting entirely of outside directors.
 The audit committee reviewed the Company's annual consolidated financial statements and recommended their approval to the Board of Directors.
 The shareholders' auditors have full access to the audit committee, with and without management being present.